-Compliance monitoring included a sample audit of tenant eligibility documentation, and an assessment of property management performance.
+In 2022, remote compliance monitoring reviews were conducted for HOME-assisted rental housing properties in the County.
+Compliance monitoring included a sample audit of tenant eligibility documentation and an assessment of property management performance.
 In addition, property managers submitted the annual Unit Status Report, Affirmative Marketing Questionnaire, updated Tenant Wait List and Security Questionnaire Report for each property.
 The Unit Status Report includes a listing of current tenants occupying HOME-assisted units, household annual income, source of income, household size, ethnicity, household type, number of bedrooms, current rent amount, and affordable income designation.

 SHRA Compliance Analysts identified all tenant files with incorrect or missing eligibility documentation.
 Compliance Analysts prepare summary letters listing all findings along with required corrective actions.
 Owners are given a timeframe for making corrections and submitting evidence to SHRA.
 When significant findings are made, SHRA will recommend or require the owner to make a change in management agent.
-As with previous years, although there were errors found during the compliance monitoring reviews, all of the properties were in compliance with the rent and income requirements of the HOME Program.
+Any errors that were found during the compliance monitoring reviews, were addressed and corrected